firesim/firesim/docs/Advanced-Usage/Workloads/Booting-Fedora.rst

 Building a FireSim-compatible Fedora Image
 -----------------------------------------------

-To download and build a Fedora-based linux distro for FireSim, do the following:
+To download and build a Fedora-based Linux distro for FireSim, do the following:

 ::